|Spring, Fall, Academic Year

 Students are encouraged to submit housing applications early as on campus housing is not guaranteed.
 For students who prefer to live off campus, the Accommodation Office will send a Househunting Pack which includes a list of available accommodations.
 It is normally necessary to secure off-campus housing after arrival.
 Room and board costs are paid in Swansea and vary based on the type of accommodation chosen.

-Classes begin in September and end in December for the fall semester.
-There are some courses that may require students to stay into January or take final exams after returning to the U.S., so students wanting to go for the fall semester need to plan ahead.
+Classes begin in late September and end in December for the fall semester.
+There are some courses that may require students to stay into January or take final exams after returning to the U.S., so students wanting to go for the fall semester only need to plan ahead.
 In the spring, classes begin in January and end in June.

 Orientation will occur during the first few days after arrival.
 Students will learn about the university and Swansea as well as other important health and safety information.